RestoreMonarchyPlugins/UconomyXP/README.md

 # Uconomy XP
-Works as Uconomy, but with experience, saving it to a json file.
+Synchronizes player experience with Uconomy balance and works with all Uconomy-dependent plugins.

+## Features
+* Seamless experience-to-balance synchronization
+* Local JSON database storage (balances.json)
+* Drop-in replacement for Uconomy (Uconomy.dll)
+* Zero-configuration setup
+* Safe for existing servers that use experience as currency as it will not reset player balances

-## Information
+## Important Notes
-* Plugin file name is `Uconomy.dll` and data is stored in `Rocket/Plugins/Uconomy/` directory
+* File name is Uconomy.dll but loads as UconomyXP in server logs
-* Doesn't use MySQL database
-* Stores players experience in balances.json file, so they can be paid while they are offline
-* Balances cannot be shared across the servers
+* Data location: `Rocket/Plugins/Uconomy/`
+* Single-server usage only (no cross-server sync)
-* Works for all plugins that reference original Uconomy plugin
+* Compatible with all plugins that require original Uconomy
+* Cannot be used alongside original Uconomy plugin
+* Cannot copy balances from original Uconomy plugin

+> **💡 PRO TIP**
+> Looking to share balances across multiple servers or use a separate currency system?
+Check out the original [Uconomy](https://restoremonarchy.com/servers/plugins/uconomy) plugin with MySQL support.

 ## Configuration
 ```xml